bakiba/cs50w/README.md

-# CS50w final Capstone project
+# CS50w final project - Client Photo Gallery

 This is my final project for CS50w course.
 Client Photo Gallery is web application for photographers to share their work with clients who will be able to select and comment on images they want for final processing.